matthewrsilver/lisTELOS/README.txt

   [ 3.
 NOTES ON TIMING ]

-  An odd choice early in implementation led to the repsesentation of time in hundreds of milliseconds, rather than seconds.
+  An odd choice early in implementation led to the representation of time in hundreds of milliseconds, rather than seconds.
 This doesn't impact the performance of the model -- or the accuracy with which it can resolve time -- it just means that a different time unit is used when passing times as